cdot65/panos-eda-collection/README.md

 This project is an implementation of a FastAPI application that receives firewall log messages from a Palo Alto Networks PAN-OS device, embedded within an Ansible EDA source plugin.

+This project started as a modification of the `alertmanager.py` source plugin from the Ansible EDA.
+The original source plugin can be found [here](https://github.dev/ansible/event-driven-ansible/blob/main/plugins/event_source/alertmanager.py).

 ## Project Setup

 ### Prerequisites